alnakschbandi/QuickSelect/README.md

 # QuickSelect
-This code is a an implementation of QuickSelect Algorithm in Python QuickSelect is a very similar algorithm to QuickSort as both of them are Divide&Conqure algorithms and both of them use Partition to divide the array.
+This code is a an implementation of QuickSelect Algorithm in Python.

+QuickSelect is a very similar algorithm to QuickSort as both of them are Divide&Conqure algorithms and both of them use Partition to divide the array.

 The code contains two functions: